joBr99/nspanel-lovelace-ui/README.md

 `apps/` directory of this repository (the `nspanel-lovelace-ui/` directory) into the `apps/` directory of your AppDaemon installation.

+## Installation - Home Automation Part (IoBroker)

+If you are looking for ioBroker Integration instead of HomeAssistant take a look into the [Readme](ioBroker/README.md) in the iobroker folder.
+Thanks to @britzelpuf for this integration.

 ## Installation - NSPanel Part